tim70036/monitoring-prototype/client-examples/promtail-linux-ec2/README.md

 ```

 ## Note
-If you want to see log, you can use `journald`.
+- If you want to see log, you can use `journald`.
 For example, `journalctl -u promtail.service`.
+- You can open browser on port 9080 to see the status of promtail. (http://localhost:9080) Make sure there is no firewall rule blocking this port.